firezone/firezone/elixir/README.md

-You can use [Top-Level Docker Compose](../docker-compose.yml) and start any released Elixir app. `web` and `api` services are running application release that will be pretty much the same as the one we run in production, while `mix` compose service runs raw Elixir code, without a release.
+You can use [Top-Level Docker Compose](../docker-compose.yml) and start any released Elixir app. `web` and `api` services are running application release that will be pretty much the same as the one we run in production, while `elixir` compose service runs raw Elixir code, without a release.

-It means that you can run any Elixir code including Mix tasks using `mix` service but you can't do that in `web`/`api` so easily, because Elixir strips a lot of tooling during compilation.
+It means that you can run any Elixir code including Mix tasks using `elixir` service but you can't do that in `web`/`api` so easily, because Elixir strips a lot of tooling during compilation.

-`mix` additionally caches `_build` and `node_modules` to speed up compilation time and syncs `/apps`, `/config` and other folders with the host machine.
+`elixir` additionally caches `_build` and `node_modules` to speed up compilation time and syncs `/apps`, `/config` and other folders with the host machine.

 ```bash